Turkey Smoke Series

 - 10/22-24/2021 Red White & Q Jackson, NJ

 Turkey Smoke Rules – 2021

-- Turkey must be the primary protein in the entry.
+- Turkey must be the primary protein and primary component of the entry.
 Other proteins may be used in a supporting role (e.g., bacon-wrapped or sausage-stuffed).
 Sliced, pulled, or chopped turkey is acceptable in an entry; ground turkey is NOT an acceptable entry.
 Turkey may be presented with or without skin.